yaoyongxin/CyGutz/doc/source/tutorial_alpha_fe.rst

     Answer the questions as follows:

     * Do you want to BREAK SPIN-SYMMETRY: y
-    * Enter local B-field strength in unit of eV/bohr magneton: 0.3
     * Do you want to COMPLETELY break orbital-symmetry: n
     * Do you want to take into account the SPIN-ORBIT interaction: n
     * Do you want to take into account the CRYSTAL FIELD effect: y